 (1) at least two wheels in contact with the ground during operation;

-(2) a braking system capable of stopping the device under typical operating conditions;
+(2) a braking system capable of stopping the device under typical operating

 (3) a gas or electric motor not exceeding 40 cubic centimeters;

-(4) a deck designed to allow a person to stand or sit while operating the device; and
+(4) a deck designed to allow a person to stand or sit while operating the

 (5) the ability to be propelled by human power alone.